Mathematics is taught to all girls in Years 7 to 11, and is a compulsory core subject at IGCSE. It is then an option at A Level.

 At A Level, pupils follow the Edexcel course.
 Pure Mathematics forms the core of the A Level course, together with applied content in Statistics and Mechanics.

 Further Mathematics A Level is available to able mathematicians.
 Pupils follow the Edexcel course, which involves the study of Further Pure Mathematics, Statistics and Mechanics.

 The Mathematics Department runs lunchtime drop-ins throughout the week and on weekends to support girls who need extra help outside the classroom.
 The Lower Sixth Further Mathematicians run a Puzzle of the Week Challenge and post an interesting Word of the Week.
 Gifted Mathematicians in all year groups have the benefit of mentoring on a regular basis and there is a weekly puzzle club.
 Every year we enter girls for the UKMT Individual and Team Mathematics Challenges and Olympiads and there is also a keenly fought House competition.
 The Department hosts a Mathematician-in-Residence for one week a year, who gives talks and holds workshops with girls across all year groups.
-A Level pupils attend the annual Coulter McDowell lecture at Royal Holloway, and girls from various year groups attend occasional enrichment days and masterclasses in Oxford.
+A Level pupils attend various enrichment activities, including the Maths Inspiration talks in Reading and the Coulter McDowell lecture at Royal Holloway.
 Girls are often offered places on the Royal Institute Masterclasses course, which runs for six Saturdays a year.